wrist mechanics online course featured image

 At address, his wrists sit with -13 degrees of flexion because he sets up with a forward shaft lean.
 He keeps the wrist stable on the backswing before employing 11 degrees of extension at the top of his swing.
 From here, he is ready to produce pronation and work his wrist into a flexed or bowed position at impact.

 Wrist angles are complex to understand.
 However, the HackMotion sensor gives you insight into simplifying the mystery.
-It offers detailed insight into your wrist positions and how they compare to PGA Tour pros for optimal results.
+It’s like having a PGA Tour level coach with you as you practice on the driving range.

 6. Warm Up Before Your Round